 - Demonstrate elements of improved body mechanics during ADL’s.

-- Be able to discuss reasons for bracing with the Spinomed IV Spinal Orthosis and use of the Sit-To-Stand Independence Chair.
+- Be able to discuss reasons for bracing with the Spinomed IV Spinal Orthosis, use of Low Intensity Vibration and Exerstriders.

 - Articulate the principles of movement and discuss progression of the program to next levels of care.